binipringle/contracts/_texts/0-outline.md

 - Reliance
 - unjust enrichment (dog hypo)

-Reasons not to enforce a promise
+Reasons not to enforce a promise:

 - gift (no exchange)
 - no real promise